-Use of clarithromycin along with the cholesterol-lowering meds had higher risk of side effects
+Certain Antibiotic like clarithromycin along with the cholesterol-lowering meds had higher risk of side effects.

-Seniors who take the antibiotic Biaxin (clarithromycin) along with certain types of cholesterol-lowering statins are at risk for drug interaction side effects that can lead to hospitalization or even death, a new study suggests.
+So seniors who take the antibiotic Biaxin (clarithromycin).
+Along with certain types of cholesterol-lowering statins are at risk for drug interaction side effects that can lead to hospitalization and or even death.
+A new study suggests.

-“Physicians need to be made aware of this newly described dangerous interaction and consider alternative antibiotics to prevent toxicity that could be life-threatening,” said expert Dr. Kevin Marzo, chief of cardiology at Winthrop-University Hospital in Mineola, N.Y.
+“But physicians need to be made aware of this newly described dangerous interaction and consider alternative antibiotics to prevent toxicity that could be life-threatening.” said expert Dr. Kevin Marzo.
+Chief of cardiology at Winthrop-University Hospital in Mineola, N.Y.

-He was not involved in the new study, which appears in the Dec.
+But he was not involved in the new study.
+Which appears in the Dec.
 22 issue of theCanadian Medical Association Journal.

-Because they are metabolized differently, it was believed that some types of statins — Crestor (rosuvastatin) and Pravachol (pravastatin) are not affected by other medications.
-However, recent research suggests that may not be the case.
+Because they are metabolized differently.
+It was believed that some types of statins — Crestor (rosuvastatin) and Pravachol (pravastatin) are not affected by other medications.
+But, recent research suggests that may not be the case.

-In the new study, Canadian researchers looked at more than 104,000 people aged 66 and older who were taking one of two common antibiotics — Biaxin or Zithromax (azithromycin) — along with one of three statins, rosuvastatin, pravastatin or fluvastatin (Lescol).
+But In the new study, Canadian researchers looked at more than 104,000 people aged 66 and older.
+Who were taking one of two common antibiotics.
+Biaxin and or Zithromax (azithromycin) and one of three statins, rosuvastatin, pravastatin or fluvastatin (Lescol).

-People who used Biaxin plus one of the statins had a slightly increased risk of hospitalization or death due to acute kidney injury or high potassium levels, the researchers found.
+Because people who used Biaxin plus one of the statins.
+So they had a slightly increased risk of hospitalization and or death due to acute kidney injury and or high potassium levels, the researchers found.

-“To prevent toxicity, the use of azithromycin or another antibiotic that does not interact with statins can be considered,” conclude the team led by Dr. Amit Garg, a nephrologist at Western University in London, Ontario.
+“So to prevent toxicity.
+The use of azithromycin and or another antibiotic that does not interact with statins can be considered.”
+Conclude the team led by Dr. Amit Garg.
+A nephrologist at Western University in London, Ontario.

 Marzo agreed, and said that computer-monitored prescribing technologies might help patients avoid dangerous antibiotic-statin combos.

-“E-prescribing can enhance patient safety by alerting physicians of these newly described serious adverse drug interactions in every day busy clinical practices,” he said.
+“Because e-prescribing can enhance patient safety.
+By alerting physicians of these newly described serious adverse drug interactions in every day busy clinical practices.” he said.

-Dr. David Friedman is chief of heart failure services at North Shore-LIJ’s Franklin Hospital, in Valley Stream, N.Y.
-He said that “with the ever growing proliferation of the statin class of medication for aiding in cholesterol-lowering and cutting heart disease risk, we still need to be mindful of possible drug-drug conflicts that might render one or more of the affected medications less effective, or possibly even more dangerous in terms of side effects.”
+Dr. David Friedman is chief of heart failure services at North Shore-LIJ’s Franklin Hospital.
+In Valley Stream, N.Y.
+He said that “so with the ever growing proliferation of the statin class of medication for aiding in cholesterol-lowering and cutting heart disease risk.
+Because we still need to be mindful of possible drug-drug conflicts that might render one or more of the affected medications less effective.
+But possibly even more dangerous in terms of side effects.”

-“This study further emphasizes that prudence and care should always be exercised, especially when patients are given multiple pharmaceuticals,” Friedman said.
+“Because this study further emphasizes that prudence and care should always be exercised.
+Especially when patients are given multiple pharmaceuticals.”
+Friedman said.